-Video courtesy of Kaplan.
-Find Kaplan classes.
+Video Courtesy of Find Kaplan classes.

 The three parts of most Logical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 These are statements that support a conclusion.
 They are like evidence.